gergof/signo/README.md

 Signo is available either through NPM (https://www.npmjs.com/package/signo-server) or Docker Hub (https://hub.docker.com/r/gergof/signo).
 The simplest way to get it is through NPM.

-First of all you need a Linux machine with NodeJS 16 installed (currently there's a problem with NodeJS 18.
-[See Issue](https://github.com/PeculiarVentures/pkcs11js/issues/105)).
+First of all you need a Linux machine with NodeJS 16 or 18 installed.

 Then you need to install signo as a global package.
 ```bash